GDPR Corporate Compliance

-The size of the company will define the annual amount of the fee.
+Your size of the company will define the annual amount of the fee.
 These fees are used to support ICO's work.

-2.Create a Asset Register
+2.Create an Asset Register

 The asset registers show all different software your business work with.
 IAR helps you to audit what personal information